justmao945/mallory/README.md

 mallory
 =============

-Yet another http proxy written in golang, including direct and GAE fetcher
+Yet another http proxy written in golang, including direct, GAE, SOCKS5, and SSH fetcher.

 Status
 =============
-* Support direct fetcher, e.g. http, https...
+* Support direct fetcher that spawn links from the running machine.
-* Support SOCKS5 proxy to HTTP/HTTPS proxy forward.
 * Support GAE fetcher, only support http and https with port 443.
 In this mode we need to deploy fake certificates to forward https requests...
+* Support SOCKS5 proxy fetcher, aka SOCKS5 to HTTP proxy translator.
+* Support SSH fetcher, aka SSH tunnel.
-* Simple PAC file server
+* Simple PAC file server.

 Installation
 =============